pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---MSX.md

     zcc +msx -create-app adv_a.c

-This will genetrate two files, **a.bin** (a pure binary block to be run at $9c40, sometimes requiring extra data blocks) and **a.cas**, a fully packaged binary tape image suitable for the MSX emulators.
+This will generate two files, **a.bin** (a pure binary block to be run at $9c40, sometimes requiring extra data blocks) and **a.cas**, a fully packaged binary tape image suitable for the MSX emulators.

     zcc +msx -create-app -subtype=wav adv_a.c